msantanamarana/wasp/README.md

 int main(int argc, char **argv) {

-	// allocate a cache of virtines that all have 16 pages of memory wasp::Cache cache(4096 * 16);
+	// allocate a cache of virtines that all have 16kb of memory wasp::Cache cache(4096 * 4);

 	// load the binary on the cache, not each virtine cache.load_binary("virtine.bin", 0x8000);